-The Mayor's proposed fiscal year 2002-03 budget includes approximately 30,000 full time personnel, not including San Francisco Unified School District, San Francisco Community College District, San Francisco Superior Court employees.
+As of July 1, 2002, the City employed about 30,000 full time personnel, excluding San Francisco Unified School District, San Francisco Community College District and San Francisco Superior Court employees.
 City workers are represented by 48 different unions and labor organizations.
 The largest unions in the City are the Service Employees International Union (Locals 250, 535 and 790); International Federation of Professional and Technical Engineers (Local 21); and unions representing police, fire, deputy sheriffs and transit workers.

-The wages, hours and working conditions of City employees are determined by collective bargaining pursuant to State law and City Charter.
-Except for nurses, transit workers, and a few hundred unrepresented employees, the Charter requires that bargaining impasses be resolved through a final and binding interest arbitration conducted by a panel of three arbitrators.
+The wages, hours and working conditions of all but a few hundred unrepresented City employees are determined by collective bargaining pursuant to State law and City Charter.
+Except for nurses and transit workers, the Charter requires that bargaining impasses be resolved through binding interest arbitration conducted by a panel of three arbitrators.
 The award of the arbitration panel is final unless legally challenged.
 Strikes by City employees are prohibited, according to the Charter.
 Since 1976, no City employees have gone on a union-authorized strike.